masa8/sakurajima/README.md

 ##Hardware Setup
  Pin 25 should go to the longer leg of LED.
- Attach the shorter leg of the led to the ground.
+ Attach the shorter leg of the LED to the ground.

 <img src="sakurajima_hard.png" alt="hard" width="600" />